 Each week there will be a safety meeting for the Electrical Department.
-The meeting has a safety curriculum that is covered with the students.
+The meeting has a safety curriculum and a safety video that are covered with the students.
 Accident reports and unsafe condition reports are reviewed.

-Safety demonstrations are performed to show the correct way to use tools, ladders, scaffoldings and other equipment needed in the electrical trade.
-Industrial product representatives also demonstrate their product lines such as CAD-welding, powder-actuated fastening systems and GFCI protection.
+Safety demonstrations are performed to show the correct way to use tools, ladders, scaffoldings, and other equipment needed in the electrical trade.